CaioCeretta/Cod3r-b/mentoria/specialist/Next.Js/urna-eletronica/apps/backend/comments.md

         .
 With no Injectable() nest will not recognize this class as a provider and won't be able to inject it inside `CandidatoPrisma`
         .
 With Injectable(), Nest knows it can instantiate and manage the lifecycle of the object

+  ○ Named API calls and constants

+    ■ With named calls, we are able to retrieve this api call and assign its return in a variable, and since our login method returns an object with the token attribute, we can access it through callname.response.body.token

+    ■ We will notice that, before executing the login, this constant variable `@token = {{login.response.body.token}}` will have a squiggly line before the login executes, this happens because @token still does not exist, since the login call has'nt  been made yet.
+As soon as the call is made, this warning disappears

+  ○ One thing we need to be sure of, when executing prisma calls, we need to make sure that our type model is the same as the prisma model schema, otherwise, it will "red" the whole file since the types are different